Via5K/Blockchain-Based-Medical-Health-Records/README.md

 ## Different Contracts Created Adn Usage

 * AccessControl - This is used to limit the users from accessing data.
 As medical records can be misused, This Access Control helps access the records either by the doctor or Patient only.
-* GetMedicalInfo - This contract is used to make call to multiple other contracts functions which fetches the information form the blockchain.
+* GetMedicalInfoAddGet - This contract is used to make call to multiple other contracts functions to fetch and add the information form and to the blockchain.
 Function GetMedicalInfoDoctor, which calls the contract *Doctor* and Furthermore the functions which fetches the information only.
-* AddMedicalInfo - This contract is used to send data to multiple other contracts functions which adds the information to the blockchain.
 Function AddMedicalInfoDoctor, will send the data to the contract *Doctor* and Furthermore the functions which adds the information only.
 * Doctor - Contains the implementation of the Doctor Information.
 * Patient - Contains the implementaiton of the Patient Information
 * Records -  Contains the implementation of the Record keeping of the patient.